 Dividends are not guaranteed to shareholders.
 Companies decide what the value of a dividend will be, if they decide to payout a dividend at all.
 Also, just because a company pays a large dividend one quarter or year doesn’t mean it will do it again the next time.

 Smaller or newer companies may choose to reinvest any profits into the company to help it grow, rather than pay shareholders a dividend.
-This tactic is also good for investors, because if the company’s growing, the value of its stock will likely grow too.
+This tactic is also good for investors in Ireland, because if the company’s growing, the value of its stock will likely grow too.

 What is the dividend yield?